learnlatex/learnlatex.github.io/en/lesson-10.md

 ```

 We cannot cover all the standard LaTeX math mode commands here, but there are
 many online resources listing the standard set.
-You can look up commands for math math mode symbols using the
+You can look up commands for
+math mode symbols using the
 [Detexify](https://detexify.kirelabs.org/classify.html) tool.